 In a pub, an inspector of the RÚVZ discovers that the cook is using unlabelled eggs to make an omelette, which the pub serves for breakfast.
 It was also found that the owner of the pub also keeps 40 hens from which these eggs come.
+Which piece of legislation and its provisions govern this issue?
 Can unlabelled eggs get into a restaurant?